|

 and orange.
 Rings of green may also be present from colonizing algae.

 Pore surface brown to orange-brown.
-Pores circular, minute.
-Perennial,
+Pores circular, minute (see bottom

 Parasitic on living hardwood trees, and also decaying the dead wood of these species.
 Very common in Wildwood in forested areas.